 Dear Sir/Madam,

-1 The International Telecommunication Union (ITU) is organizing a Regional Standardization Forum for the Asia-Pacific Region, which is kindly hosted by the Ministry of Communicationsand IT at the Furama Hotel in Da Nang City, Vietnam on 22 August 2016.
+1 The International Telecommunication Union (ITU) is organizing a Regional Standardization Forum for the Asia-Pacific Region, which is kindly hosted by the Ministry of Information and Communications at the Furama Hotel in Da Nang City, Vietnam on 22 August 2016.
 The event will be held back-to-back with the 4th Meeting of the APT Preparatory Group for WTSA-16 which will take place on 23-26 August 2016 at the same venue.

-The Forum will open at 0900 hours.
-Participants’ registration will begin at 0800 hours.
+The Forum will open at 0930 hours.
+Participants’ registration will begin at 0830 hours.